isomerpages/cris-corp/index.md

   - hero:
       title: Partnerships for Health
-      subtitle: CRIS strengthens synergies and develops strategies for national clinical research and translation programmes.
+      subtitle: CRIS strengthens synergies and develops strategies for national clinical research and translation programmes under the Ministry of Health.
       background: /images/CRIS.jpg
       button: About US
       url: /contact-us/